hyanwong/giglib/README.md

 It should be possible to extend this to track the L & R in the edge *child*, and the L & R in the edge *parent* separately.
 The left and right values in each case refer to the coordinate system of the child and parent respectively.

+I'm calling an extended tree-sequence-like structure such as this, a GIG ("General (or Genetic) Inheritance Graph").

 ### Inversions

 The easiest example is an inversion.
 This would be an edge like